Skip to main content

 Manager Roles / Smart Roles

-In addition to platform roles, Moss offers specific roles with permissions to manage certain aspects of the platform, such as expenses, teams, departments, or budgets:
+In addition to platform roles, Moss offers specific roles with permissions to manage certain aspects of the platform, such as expenses, teams, departments, budgets or payments:

 Submitter’s Manager